drzel/another_toy_robot/README.md

 The `Client` instance receives the sanitised user input, which is matched against a list of possible `xCommand` objects (e.g. `"move"` will match `MoveCommand`).
 When a matching command is received, the `#execute` method is called on a new `xCommand` object.
 The `@robot` instance, (and in the event of `PlaceCommand`, the `@command` itself) are passed in.
 If no match is found, `InvalidCommand` is instantiated.

-The `xCommand` object will parse any arguments provided and call the appropriate action on the `Robot`.
+The `xCommand` object will parse any arguments provided and call the appropriate action on the `@robot`.

 When receiving a `place` method the robot will check with its `@arena` to see if the position is `#inbounds` before assigning the new `Position` to itself.